mroth/emoji_data.rb/README.md

 Please be sure to run `rake spec` and help keep test coverage at :100:.

-There is a full benchmark suite available via `scripts/benchmark.rb`.
+There is a full benchmark suite available via `rake benchmark`.
 Please run before and after your changes to ensure you have not caused a performance regression.

 ## License